DDudka9/freeda/docs/docs/html/_sources/getstarted.rst.txt

 1. Download the latest Linux release from the GitHub Releases page:
 	(INSERT LINK)
-2. "Right-click" the file -> "Properties" -> "Permissions" -> tick "Allow executing file as program"
+2. "Right-click" the file -> Properties -> Permissions -> Allow executing file as program
-3. Press "ctrl"+ "alt" + "t" to open Terminal window.
+3. Press ctrl + alt + t to open Terminal window.
 Drag and drop FREEDA .app file and press ENTER to open FREEDA GUI (it might take a minute to load)

 Windows